Botox, cosmetic plastic surgery and body language

 I have written in the past about plastic surgery and how muscle action affects our mood.
 Early experiments of this type involved measuring brain endorphins (happy-feeling brain hormones) after patients were asked to hold a pencil in their mouths to simulate grinning.
 We know that then we are happy, our mouths turn into a grin.
 The experiment showed that when we force a grin by using the same muscles, we become happy!

 Botox (botulinum toxin) useful against depression and headaches

-Last year, a study showed that Botox, a medication that blocks muscle action, has beneficial effects in patients who suffer from migraines.
+Last year, a study showed that Botox and Xeomin, medications that blocks muscle action, have beneficial effects in patients who suffer from migraines.
 Patients with migraine headaches suffer a tightening of the muscles of the scalp as one of the sequels to migraine attacks.
 Injecting Botox or any other Botulinum toxin effectively knocks out the muscles, relaxing them and improving migraine symptoms.

 Recent research has shown that body position affects our hormonal levels within two minutes!
 Specifically, taking on a dominant or “powerful” stance for two minutes, such as placing your hands on your hips with your legs apart or holding your arms up in a “victory” stance, such as that of Rocky Balboa above, will decrease your cortisol (stress) hormone levels and increase your testosterone levels, which are associated with feeling in control, being more outgoing and being more self-confident.
 In contrast, sitting quietly in a chair with hunched over shoulders and crossed arms and legs will increase your stress levels and decrease your testosterone levels.
 Here is a link to a TED talk by the researcher who discovered this fact: http://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are.html